 PSD files are the native file format of Adobe Photoshop.
 You’ve probably seen files with the .psd extension format, especially if you’ve been an Adobe Photoshop user.
 Most commonly used by designers and artists, Photoshop Documents are powerful tools for image data storage and creation.

-- A PSD can support up to 30,000 pixels in height and width, giving these files an impressive range for both image depth and color spread.
+- A PSD can support up to 30,000 pixels in height and width, giving these files an impressive range for both image depth and colour spread.

 Advantages of PSD files.

-- PSDs can retain up to 30,000 pixels in both height and width, meaning they store a large amount of color and image quality information for their size.
+- PSDs can retain up to 30,000 pixels in both height and width, meaning they store a large amount of colour and image quality information for their size.

 - They’re one of the few image files that are editable across multiple layers, meaning several images can be overlaid and manipulated individually.